vishalchovatiya/Linux-System-Programming/Vim CrashCourse.md

 > **Open File And Go To Specific Function or Line Number**

-1. Go to specific line number

-vim fileName +LineNumber

-i.e. vim main.c +3
+1. Go to specific line number, vim fileName +LineNumber i.e. vim main.c +3

-2. Go to specific function

-vim filename +/pattern

-i.e. vim main.c +/main
+2. Go to specific function, vim filename +/pattern i.e. vim main.c +/main

-3.Go to specific line number if your file is already opened
+3. Go to specific line number if your file is already opened

 Type :linenumber in Normal mode and press enter, you will be at your desired location

 For example    :42

-=>>> Commenting or Editing multiple line in single stroke
+> **Commenting or Editing multiple line in single stroke**

-Step 1 Go to Normal mode by pressing ESC key.
+* Step 1 Go to Normal mode by pressing ESC key.

-Step 2 Press Ctrl+v (visual block selection) from where you want to edit.
+* Step 2 Press Ctrl+v (visual block selection) from where you want to edit.

-Step 3 Move cursor up and down to number of line you want to edit and press I// .
+* Step 3 Move cursor up and down to number of line you want to edit and press I// .

-Step 4 Press ESC again and wait for second it will comment all the selected line or you can say add // in front of each selected line.
+* Step 4 Press ESC again and wait for second it will comment all the selected line or you can say add // in front of each selected line.

 Typically:  ESC, Ctrl+v, ?or?,  I<PatternToAdd>, [ESC]